vgteam/giraffe-sv-paper/scripts/archiving/README.md

 ipfs add -r --nocopy /public/home/anovak/projects/gg/data/cgl-data/giraffe
 ```

+We expect to be using IPFS 0.8.0; if you want to reproduce the published hash you will need that version.

-You will also went to publish the Zenodo deposition you uploaded the software archive to, so it becomes visible under its assigned DOI.
+You will also want to publish the Zenodo deposition you uploaded the software archive to, so it becomes visible under its assigned DOI.

 You may also want to sync the archive data to archival storage, e.g.: